 Ribavirin is a nucleoside analogue and antiviral agent used in therapy of chronic hepatitis C and other flavivirus infections.
 Ribavirin has not been associated with clinically apparent liver injury.

 Ribavirin (rye" ba vye' rin) is a guanosine nucleoside analogue which has antiviral activity against many RNA and DNA viruses in vitro, but has been found to have clinical effects in humans mostly against flaviviruses, including the hepatitis C virus (HCV), respiratory syncytial virus (RSV), and perhaps the Ebola and Hanta viruses.
 The in vitro antiviral activity of ribavirin appears to be mediated by depletion of intracellular guanosine through inhibition of inosine monophosphate dehydrogenase (a necessary enzyme in purine nucleoside synthesis).
 Ribavirin may also have indirect effects on viral replication caused by increasing interferon induced gene expression and modulating immune responses.
 Ribavirin is indicated as adjunctive therapy with alpha interferon or peginterferon in combination with an HCV specific protease inhibitor (boceprevir or telaprevir) in chronic hepatitis C. Ribavirin is also used by inhalation for acute RSV infection.
 Ribavirin has been used experimentally to treat chronic hepatitis E, and is currently under evaluation in interferon-free regimens for hepatitis C in combination with other oral direct acting antivirals.
-Ribavirin was approved for use in hepatitis C in 1998 and is widely used for that indication.
-Ribavirin is available as capsules of 200 mg in generic forms and under the brand names of Copegus and Rebetol.
+Ribavirin was approved for use in hepatitis C in 1998 and was initially widely used for that indication.
+With the development of potent, all oral, direct acting antiviral agents for hepatitis C, ribavirin has been used far less frequently although it is occasionallystill used in patients who relapse or fail to respond to optimal direct acting agents for hepatitis C. Ribavirin is available as capsules of 200 mg in generic forms and under the brand names of Copegus and Rebetol.
 The recommended dose of ribavirin in adults is 800 to 1200 mg daily in two divided doses for 24 to 48 weeks in combination with peginterferon, with or without boceprevir or telaprevir.
 Side effects include hemolytic anemia, pruritus and nasal stuffiness.

 Oral therapy with ribavirin alone is rarely used and has not been associated with serum aminotransferase elevations.
 Because ribavirin is usually used in patients with underlying liver disease (hepatitis C), it is difficult to interpret increases in serum ALT levels during therapy, and typically ribavirin decreases serum ALT levels in patients with hepatitis C. Ribavirin does cause a dose dependent red cell hemolysis which can be severe.
 The onset of hemolysis is usually after 2 to 3 weeks of therapy and can present with symptoms of anemia and sudden decreases in hematocrit levels by 5% to 10%.
 The hemolysis is accompanied by a mild increase in indirect bilirubin, which may result in total bilirubin concentrations of 1.5 to 2.5 mg/dL.
 This indirect hyperbilirubinemia is generally benign and resolves rapidly once therapy is stopped.
 Patients with underlying Gilbert syndrome or with advanced liver disease may become visibly jaundiced.
 Patients with deficiencies in inosine triphosphatase activity (ITPA variants) are relatively protected against the hemolysis of ribavirin, probably because the increased levels of intracellular ITP provide an alternate source for intracellular guanosine and adenosine triphosphate which are depleted in red cells by ribavirin-triphosphate.

-Rare instances of fatty liver with lactic acidosis and hepatic dysfunction have been reported in patients with HIV infection receiving antiretroviral therapy as well as ribavirin (in combination with interferon as therapy of coinfection with hepatitis C).
-This complication has not been reported with use of ribavirin alone and drug-drug interactions are likely the cause, ribavirin increasing the risk of lactic acidosis from other nucleoside analogues used in the treatment of HIV infection (particularly stavudine, didanosine and zidovudine).
+Rare instances of fatty liver with lactic acidosis and hepatic dysfunction have been reported in patients with HIV infection receiving antiretroviral therapy as well as ribavirin in combination with interferon or oral direct acting antiviral agents against hepatitis C. This complication has not been reported with use of ribavirin alone and drug-drug interactions are likely the cause, ribavirin increasing the risk of lactic acidosis from other nucleoside analogues used in the treatment of HIV infection (particularly stavudine, didanosine and zidovudine).